devaicee/devaicee/README.md

 ⬜ Experienced in building full stack solutions, from system planning to deployment.</br>
 ⬜ Comfortable working with modern frameworks, databases, and backend logic.</br>
 ⬜ Motivated by complex projects that push both technical and creative boundaries.</br>
-⬜ Open to collaboration, mentorship, and knowledge-sharing within development teams.</br>
+⬜ Open to collaboration and knowledge-sharing within development teams.</br>

 <div align="left">